 For the boy (and girl!) racers

-If you see yourself behind the wheel of a flash car, Bentley offers an ‘extremely competitive’ car lease scheme to its employees, with access to cars from several of the Volkswagen Group brands.
-Ford Motor Company also offers a car privilege scheme and Nissan Motor Manufacturing UK offers both car leasing and car ownership schemes.
+If you see yourself behind the wheel of a flash car, Bentley offers a car lease scheme to its employees, with access to cars from several of the Volkswagen Group brands.
+Ford Motor Company also offers a car privilege scheme and Nissan Motor Manufacturing UK offers both car leasing and car purchase schemes.
 But Jaguar Land Rover is the winner of the fun work perks prize.
 Past induction weeks for graduates have included trying out the company’s vehicles on the race track or off-road.
-If you fall in love in the process, there’s a discount car purchase scheme for employees – and some family members.
+If you fall in love in the process, there’s a privilege car purchase scheme for employees – and some family members.

 OK, so the 07:18 to London Paddington doesn’t have the same glamour factor as putting the latest Jaguar XK through its paces on the track.
 But a season ticket could set you back thousands of pounds a year, so wouldn’t it be nice if your employer paid for it?

 If you take up a graduate job with a transport company, it might do.
 Transport for London provides free Oyster cards for use on all TfL services for employees and their partners and 75% off annual travel tickets for travel beyond the TfL network – plus an interest-free loan if you need help paying that remaining 25%.
-Network Rail offers a 75% discount on season tickets (up to a maximum of £3,000 a year) and an interest-free season ticket loan (up to a maximum of £2,250 per year.
+Network Rail also offers a 75% discount on season tickets (up to a maximum of £3,000 a year) and an interest-free season ticket loan (up to a maximum of £5,000).
 FirstGroup offers free bus travel for employees and eligible family members, as well as discounted rail travel after six months.